craighaber/AI-for-Snake-Game/README.md

-Check out the website below for a summary project and demos: https://craighaber.github.io/AI-for-Snake-Game/
+Check out the following website for a summary project and demos: https://craighaber.github.io/AI-for-Snake-Game/

 There are 3 programs to check out in this project: